menu

 Also of interest is that Winthrop has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Winthrop is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Winthrop is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Winthrop in 2018 was $49,915, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $199,660 for a family of four.
+The per capita income in Winthrop in 2018 was $57,278, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $229,112 for a family of four.
 However, Winthrop contains both very wealthy and poor people as well.

 The most common language spoken in Winthrop is English.
 Other important languages spoken here include Spanish and Portuguese.